wrussell1999/food-flex-discord/README.md

 ### Results (12:00)

 Voting is closed and a results message will be sent to the chat.

+### Leaderboard

+This is a read-only channel that updates every day once there are new results.
+This shows the overall scores over a period of time.
+This can be a month, university term, or a year.

 **NOTE:** If you submit a picture and don't vote, you are disqualified.